-It is therefore recommended that Council adopt the revised Beach Management Activities Policy to manage ongoing beach activities as per Attachment 1 of this Report.
+It is therefore recommended that Council adopt the revised Beach Management Activities Policy to manage ongoing beach activities as per Attachment 1 of Report CJ043-03/23.

 In 2009, the City received community petitions requesting that kitesurfing activities be banned at North Mullaloo Beach and the City consider extending the current Hillarys Dog Beach further north.
 The Beach Management Plan (the Plan) was developed in response to these petitions.